Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Holographic analysis of the viscosity-conductivity bound

 where $a$ is real and $\alpha=\{x,y\}$.
 The Ansatz for $\psi$ is consistent with the field equations and preserves the homogeneity of the other fields.
 Indeed, $\psi$ back-reacts on the equations of motion only through gradients so that all dependence on $y$ drops out of the field equations.
 However, translations along the $y$-direction are broken and momentum is dissipated at a strength set by $a$.
 On the other hand, momentum along $x$ direction is conserved which allows us to perform a hydrodynamic analysis of the viscosity tensor elements $\eta_{\alpha x\beta x}$.
 The metric in (\ref{eq:metric}) describes anisotropic bulk geometries since, in general, $g_{xx}\left(r\right)\neq g_{yy}\left(r\right)$.
 The coefficient $a$ determines the temperature scale $T_0$ below which the anisotropy effects are large.
 Setting $a=0$ restores both rotations and translations in the dual field theory.

-In its more general formulation, the holographic correspondence maps the RG-flow of the dual (strongly coupled) field theory to the evolution along the radial direction\cite{McGreevy} -- see Fig.\ref{fig:example}.
+In its more general formulation, the holographic correspondence maps the RG-flow of the dual (strongly coupled) field theory to the evolution along the radial direction \cite{McGreevy} -- see Fig.\ref{fig:example}.
 The near boundary region captures the UV of the dual field theory, while the near horizon region describes the IR.
-In the UV ($r\to\infty$) the geometry is assumed to be asymptotically $\text{AdS}_4$ :
+In the UV ($r\to0$) the geometry is assumed to be asymptotically $\text{AdS}_4$ :

-where the dots denote subleading terms as $r\to+\infty$.
+where the dots denote subleading terms as $r\to 0$.
 This requires

-with the dilaton vanishing like $\varphi= \varphi_{s} r^{\Delta_\varphi-3}+\varphi_{v} r^{-\Delta_\varphi}+\dots$ coming from the near boundary expansion of Eq.(\ref{dialton_EOM}). {$\Delta_\varphi<3$ is the largest solution of $M^2=\Delta_\varphi(\Delta_\varphi-3)$, $M$ being the mass of the field.
-The dilaton field is thus dual to a relevant deformation of the UV CFT, with source $\varphi_s$ and vacuum expectation value $\varphi_v$\cite{McGreevy}.
+with the dilaton vanishing like $\varphi= \varphi_{s} r^{3-\Delta_\varphi}+\varphi_{v} r^{\Delta_\varphi}+\dots$ coming from the near boundary expansion of Eq.(\ref{dialton_EOM}). {$\Delta_\varphi<3$ is the largest solution of $M^2=\Delta_\varphi(\Delta_\varphi-3)$, $M$ being the mass of the field.
+The dilaton field is thus dual to a relevant deformation of the UV CFT, with source $\varphi_s$ and vacuum expectation value $\varphi_v$ \cite{McGreevy}.

 From this discussion, we also see that the bulk field $\psi$ sources a marginal deformation of the UV CFT.
-Similarly, $A_{t}=\mu-\rho r^{-1}+\dots$ with chemical potential $\mu$ and charge density $\rho$.
+Similarly, $A_{t}=\mu-\rho r+\dots$ with chemical potential $\mu$ and charge density $\rho$.
 In the following we analyze the charge neutral case $A_t=0$.

-Since both scalars are dual to relevant/marginal deformations of the UV CFT, we expect the system to be able to flow to a non-trivial quantum critical phase.
+Since both scalars are dual to relevant/marginal deformations of the UV CFT, we expect the system to be able to flow to a non-trivial quantum critical phase {in the IR}.
 This IR endpoint of the RG flow is represented in the bulk by a power law geometry, which arises in the near horizon region at very low temperatures compared to the sources of the UV CFT.
-To find such geometries, we assume that the dilaton runs logarithmically in the IR ($r\to0$) $\varphi=2\kappa \log(r)$ and that the scalar potentials take the following form\cite{Charmousis:2010zz,Gouter_2014_mom_diss}
+To find such geometries, we assume that the dilaton runs logarithmically in the IR {($r\to+\infty$)} $\varphi=2\kappa \log(\hat r/L)$, {where $\hat r$ is an appropriate IR radial coordinate.
+It is valid in the regime $\hat r\gg L$, where $L$ is the length scale at which the spacetime is well-approximated by its IR scaling form, see \eqref{IR_scaling_model} below.
+It is generally distinct from the coordinate $r$, which covers all of spacetime}.
+In the region $\hat r\gg L$, the scalar potentials take the following form \cite{Charmousis:2010zz,Gouter_2014_mom_diss}